 METUS.
 Lat.
 Fear; terror.
 In a technical sense, a reasonable and well-grounded apprehension of some great evil, such as death or mayhem, and not arising out of mere timidity, but such as might fall upon a man of courage.
-Fear must be of this description in order to amount to description in order to amount to a course avoiding a contract.
+Fear must be of this description in order to amount to duress avoiding a contract.
 See Bract. lib.
 2, c.
 5; 1 Bl.
 Comm.
 131; Calvin.